Lommix/wichtelbot/README.md

 # Go Wichtelbot App
-web app for randomly assigning gifting partners.
+Web app for randomly assigning gifting partners.
 I wrote this for family events like Christmas.
 Frontend is in german.

 Used Stack:
 - Backend: <strong>GO + GIN-Framework</strong>